-There is marked variation between current guidelines with regard to monitoring lipid profiles.
-For example, in the KDIGO guidelines, lipid measurement is recommended initially at all stages of CKD including dialysis or transplantation; however, follow up measures are not recommended.
-46 This is because at the time of writing of the KDIGO guidelines there was insufficient evidence to advocate treating to specific cholesterol targets.
+There is marked variation between current guidelines regarding monitoring lipid profiles.

+The KDIGO guidelines recommend lipid measurement initially at all stages of CKD; however, do not recommend follow up measures.46 There is also debate regarding the value of measuring lipids in people on dialysis.47 This is because at the time of writing of the KDIGO guidelines there was insufficient evidence to advocate treating to specific cholesterol targets.
 Thus, monitoring of lipid levels was considered to be unnecessary.

 The 2020 American Diabetes Association (ADA) Standards of Care recommend monitoring lipid profiles (TC, LDL cholesterol, HDL cholesterol and TG) at diagnosis and every 5 years in people under the age of 40.
-Monitoring is also recommended at the time of initiation of a statin and 4-12 weeks after initiation or dose change.
-This is to help monitor response to treatment and to assess compliance.
-The ESC/EAS guidelines advise assessment of response to therapy at 6-8 weeks with standard monitoring at 6-12 months.
-NICE recommend annual lipid profile screening and at 3 months following initiation of a statin.
+Monitoring is also recommended at the time of initiation of a statin and 4-12 weeks after initiation or dose change to monitor response to treatment and to assess compliance.14

+The ESC/EAS guidelines advise assessment of response to therapy at 6-8 weeks and monitoring at 6-12 months.

+NICE recommend annual lipid profile screening and at 3 months following initiation of a statin.45